wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 </tbody>
 </table>

-### Step 3: Verify that the Collector Can Connect to the Proxy
+### Step 3: Verify That the Collector Can Connect to the Proxy

 ![Highlights arrow from the sinker to the wavefront proxy on the Kubernetes Collector data flow diagram](images/kubernetes_troubleshooting_symptom_step_3.png)